Gagauzia: Politics

 The autonomy of Gagauzia is guaranteed by the Moldovan constitution and regulated by the 1994 Gagauz Autonomy Act.
 If Moldova decided to unite with Romania, Gagauzia would have the right of self-determination.
 The Gagauz People's Assembly (Halk Topluşu; Adunarea Populară) has a mandate for lawmaking powers within its own jurisdiction.
 This includes laws on education, culture, local development, budgetary and taxation issues, social security, and questions of territorial administration.
 The People's Assembly also has two special powers: it may participate in the formulation of Moldova's internal and foreign policy; and, should central regulations interfere with the jurisdiction of Gagauz-Yeri, it has the right of appeal to Moldova's Constitutional Court.

 The highest official of Gagauzia, who heads the executive power structure, is the Governor of Gagauzia (Başkan; Guvernatorul Găgăuziei).
 The governor is elected by popular suffrage for a four-year term, and has power over all public administrative bodies of Gagauzia.
 The governor is also a member of the Government of the Republic of Moldova.
 Eligibility for governorship requires fluency in the Gagauz language, Moldovan citizenship, and a minimum age of 35 years.

 Permanent executive power in Gagauz Yeri is exercised by the Executive Committee (Bakannik Komiteti / Comitetul Executiv).
 Its members are appointed by the governor, or by a simple majority vote in the Assembly at its first session.
 The Committee ensures the application of the laws of the Republic of Moldova and those of the Assembly of Gagauz-Yeri.

 As part of its autonomy, Gagauzia has its own police force.

 Gagauz Halkı is a former Gagauz separatist political party, now outlawed.

+On 9 July 2026, the Constitutional Court ruled that regional elections in Gagauzia must follow national legislation, validating a request from Justice Minister Vladislav Cojuhari.
+It declared several provisions in the 1994 law governing Gagauzia's special legal status unconstitutional.